Jonathan Joseph (rugby union)

-Jonathan Byron Alexander Joseph (born 21 May 1991) is an English professional rugby union player who plays as a centre for Premiership Rugby club Bath Rugby.
-He played more than fifty games for England between 2012–2020.
+Jonathan Byron Alexander Joseph (born 21 May 1991) is a retired English professional rugby union player.
+He played club rugby as a centre for London Irish, Bath, and Biarritz, and internationally for England.

 Early career

 Joseph began his rugby career at Derby RFC.
-He attended The Old Vicarage School, a preparatory school in Darley Abbey before the family moved to Berkshire.
+He attended The Old Vicarage School, a preparatory school in Darley Abbey, before the family moved to Berkshire.
 His father is originally from Grenada and represented Northampton Saints in the 1980s.
 His younger brother Will Joseph is also a professional rugby player who made his international debut in July 2022.

 Joseph attended Millfield and came through the London Irish academy after he spent his teenage years playing at Newbury RFC.
-At club level, his first senior rugby came on loan to Barnes RFC as injury cover, however his breakthrough season was for Irish in 2010–11 where he played in thirteen Premiership games and scored five tries.
+At club level, his first senior rugby came on loan to Barnes RFC as injury cover; however, his breakthrough season was for Irish in 2010–11, when he played in thirteen Premiership games and scored five tries.
 His remarkable rise was marked with a nomination for the Land Rover Discovery of the Season award in 2012.
 He left London Irish at the end of the 2012–13 season having made 44 appearances and scored 13 tries.

 Club career

 Joseph joined Bath at the start of the 2013–14 season and quickly forged a successful midfield partnership with inside centre Kyle Eastmond.
 In his first season at the club he started in their EPCR Challenge Cup final defeat to Northampton at Cardiff Arms Park.

 After a relatively quiet inaugural season, Joseph more than hit his straps in his second, proving to be sublime in attack and robust in defence.
-During their European Champions Cup match away at Stade Toulousain in January 2015, Bath showed scant regard for the French team's vast rugby pedigree and ran in four tries with Joseph providing the catalyst for what many commentators regard to be one of the finest European cup rugby tries of all time.
+During their European Champions Cup match away at Stade Toulousain in January 2015, Bath showed scant regard for the French team's vast rugby pedigree and ran in four tries, with Joseph providing the catalyst for what many commentators regard as one of the finest European cup rugby tries of all time.
 Collecting the ball inside his own half, Joseph wriggled and side-stepped past a number of players before chipping ahead and collecting.
-After a searing run, again escaping the tackles of many of the Toulouse defenders he released teammate Ross Batty, who in turn passed to Francois Louw to complete the move in scoring a what was a truly audacious try.
-At the end of this season Joseph scored a try in the Premiership final as Bath finished runners up to Saracens.
+After a searing run, again escaping the tackles of many of the Toulouse defenders, he released teammate Ross Batty, who in turn passed to Francois Louw to complete the move in scoring what was a truly audacious try.
+At the end of the 2014-15 season Joseph scored a try in the Premiership final as Bath finished as runners-up to Saracens.